 Even Big Companies Make Mistakes

 I’m asked regularly to do website audits or consultancy work on websites that are in a lot of cases not ranking as well as they should be.
-Some of these companies turn over millions of pounds but end up running into problems because of things like:
+Some of these companies turn over millions of pounds but end up running into problems because of things such as:

-- The company employed someone who read an SEO book for a couple of hours and took 3K a month of them for doing nothing at all
+The company employed someone who read an SEO book for a couple of hours and took 3K a month off them for doing nothing at all

-- The company wanted so much reporting done the SEO guy had no time left in the day to do any work
+The company wanted so much reporting done that the SEO guy had no time left in the day to do any work

-There is a massive need for good honest SEO people who are able to provide a good job, so you need to be careful when doing work for clients as it is very easy to get bogged down with certain clients.
+There is a massive need for good, honest SEO people who are able to provide a good job.
+You need to be careful when doing work for clients as it is very easy to get bogged down with certain clients.

 Provide SEO Services to Clients